History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Feb 17-Apr 24 – At a trial in a special court room annexed to Buckeburg’s prison, legal procedures against Ron Augustin are sped up.
 He is sentenced to 6 years in prison.

 Feb 18 – The first occupation of the Whyl construction site is the start of a large movement against nuclear power plants, which in the years to follow mobilises mass demonstrations of up to 100,000 people in Brokdorf, Kalkar and Gorleben.

 Feb 27 – West Berlin’s CDU Chairman Peter Lorenz is kidnapped by the June 2nd Movement.
 In exchange for Lorenz, five prisoners are liberated.

-Apr 13 - Start of the civil war in Lebanon which will last until 1991 at least, and which to a large extent will determine PLO policy in the years to follow.
+Apr 13 – Start of the civil war in Lebanon which will last until 1991 at least, and which to a large extent will determine PLO policy in the years to follow.